ettomatic/ashikawa-core/CONTRIBUTING.md

 * Run a documentation server on `http://localhost:8808`
 * Run `bundle` whenever you change the dependencies
 * Run the integration and unit tests whenever you change a file in the lib or spec directory

-### Continuous Integration

-Our tests are run on Travis CI, the build status is displayed above. **Please note** that it only runs the unit tests and not the integration tests, because that would require ArangoDB to be installed on the Travis CI boxes. *Therefore green doesn't neccessarily mean green* (which is unfortunate).
-Therefore it is important that you run the integration tests on your local machine before sending the pull requests.